Available in Classic and VPC

 The details for all requests executed on Object Storage are saved in the JSON format.

-The following is the log example of when searching an object of Object Storage.
+The following is the log example of when viewing an object of Object Storage:

 {